 Available-for-sale financial assets are initially recognized at fair value, which is the cash consideration, including any transaction costs, and measured subsequently at fair value with gains and losses being recognized in other comprehensive income, except for impairment losses and foreign exchange gains and losses (note 3(v), until the financial asset is derecognized.
 Unquoted equity securities whose fair value cannot reliably be measured are carried at cost.
 If an available-for-sale financial asset is determined to be impaired, the cumulative gain or loss previously recognized in other comprehensive income is recognized in profit and loss.

-(iii) Classification (cont'd)
+- (i) Financial assets and financial liabilities (cont'd) - (iii) Classification (cont'd)

 Financial assets (cont'd)

 • Available-for-sale (cont'd)